-Five children who flew from UK to Pakistan with Sara Sharif's father found in police raid
+Five children found in police raid on Sara Sharif’s grandfather’s home

 Five children who travelled from the UK to Pakistan with the father of Sara Sharif have all been found by police at her grandfather’s house.

-Muhammad Sharif, Sara’s grandfather, told the BBC the children had been hiding inside his home but did not say how long they had been there.
+Muhammad Sharif, Sara’s grandfather, said the children had been hiding inside his home but did not say how long they had been there.

 Sara’s father, Urfan Sharif, his partner, Beinash Batool, and brother Faisal Malik, who are all wanted by police in the UK following the girl’s death last month, were not present when the raid was carried out on Monday.

+Sources said that the trio are believed to be hiding in neighbouring Pakistan administered Kashmir where multiple locations were raided today to nab them.

+Police have been exerting immense pressure on the relatives of Sharif by raiding their properties and detaining them for questioning to get the clues of their whereabouts.

-According to the BBC, Muhammad Sharif accused Pakistani police officers of destroying CCTV cameras and damaging the gates at his home in the north-eastern city of Jhelum.
+Muhammad accused Pakistani police officers of destroying CCTV cameras and damaging the gates at his home.

 He had previously issued repeated denials of being in contact with his fugitive son and having knowledge of the family’s whereabouts.

-“While inside, more officers arrived outside and stopped the traffic.
-They stopped everyone from filming on their mobile phones.”

-Surrey Police want to speak to Urfan, Batool and Malik, 28, who fled the UK for Pakistan after Sara was found dead and alone at the family home in Woking on August 10.
+Sara was found dead at her home in Woking after officers were called from Pakistan by her father, Urfan Sharif, at about 2.50am on Aug 10, Surrey Police have previously said.

-A post mortem examination found she had suffered “multiple and extensive injuries” over a “sustained and extended” period of time.
+A post-mortem examination found she had suffered “multiple and extensive injuries” over a “sustained and extended” period of time.

 Last week, Sara’s father and stepmother accused the media of “making up lies” about them as they spoke publicly for the first time about her death.